Welcome to today's edition of the Rush 24-7 podcast.

 The technique of this show is to live in the past.

-And how the news networks should have covered it, and how they should have zeroed in on BP, and how they should have destroyed that company, and how they should not have let them up to breathe.
+For example, the opening episode dealt with the BP oil spill and how the news networks should have covered it and how they should have zeroed in on BP and how they should have destroyed that company and how they should not allow them up to breathe.

-So what Sorkin is doing is going back at news events that have already happened and writing a television show about this fictitious news network.
+So what Sorkin is doing is going back at news events that have already happened and writing a television show about this fictitious news network and how it should have been covered if the news was being done the right way at the time.

 So on last night's episode, we have a portion here.

-This is the anchor Will McAvoy, played by the actor Jeff Daniels.
+This is the anchor Will McAvoy played by the actor Jeff Daniels.

 Here we go.